Make Some Moola While at School.

 Students can check on CraigsList, Indeed, SimplyHired, SnagaJob, Monster, ULoop, and WayUp for possible part-time job opportunities.
 Each is updated regularly.

-Check out what students are doing at UCF to make money.
+Working it, check out what students are doing at UCF to make money.

 CARE.com – Students can sign up and post availability to babysit, dog sit, tutor, etc. The average pay is about $12 an hour.